Living-with-machines/CensusGeocoder/README.md

 Set `census_file` to the path of the census data file, you need to set this for each census year.

+The `comparison_params` allow you to adjust the string comparison parameters when comparing address fields between the census and a target geometry dataset.
+See [String Comparison Parameters](#string-comparison-parameters) for more information.

 ```yaml
 census_config:
   EW_1851: